In-patient luxury rehab center in Thailand

 2. Brain structure

-According to the abovementioned review, the striatum also plays a role in social anxiety disorder and intolerance of uncertainty.
+The abovementioned review added that the striatum plays a role in social anxiety disorder and intolerance of uncertainty.
 Striatum is a neuronal circuit necessary for voluntary movement control.
 People with social anxiety disorder tend to have increased striatal volume.

-It’s also useful to mention that the amygdala is slightly larger in people with this mental illness as per a paper by J.H.
-Suor et al. in the September 2020 issue of the Journal of Psychiatric Research.
+It’s useful to mention that the amygdala is slightly larger in people with this mental illness, according to a 2020 study by Suor et al. in the Journal of Psychiatric Research.
 What this means is that the brains of people with SAD have adjusted to spending more time and energy processing emotions and threats.

 When it comes to brain structures involved in social anxiety disorder, it’s useful to mention the fusiform gyrus and hippocampus.
 The fusiform gyrus is involved in processing faces and determining the emotional state of other people, which is why it’s important for social interactions.
 Hippocampus takes part in learning and memory.

-Research by X. Yu et al. in the June 2021 issue of the International Journal of Environmental Research and Public Health suggested that the fusiform gyrus can be either overactive or underactive in persons with SAD.
+Research by Yu et al. in the June 2021 issue of the International Journal of Environmental Research and Public Health suggested that the fusiform gyrus is either overactive or underactive in persons with SAD.
 Activity depends on the coping strategies a person has developed.

 3. Environment

 Circumstances in which a child is growing up play a role in mental health in adolescence and adulthood.
-A study by C.J.W.H.
-Bruijnen et al. in the January 2019 issue of South African Journal of Psychiatry found that childhood trauma can contribute to and worsen symptoms of social anxiety disorder.
-Exposure to early maternal stress predicted higher and more chronic inhibition and was linked to the development of SAD in adolescence.
+A study by Bruijnen et al. in the January 2019 issue of South African Journal of Psychiatry found that childhood trauma contributes to and worsens symptoms of social anxiety disorder.
+Early exposure to maternal stress was found to be a predictor of increased and persistent inhibition, and was associated with the development of SAD during adolescence.

-Emotional abuse and neglect in childhood can also contribute to social anxiety disorder and its severity, according to a paper by L.C.
-Bruce et al. in the February 2012 issue Depression and Anxiety.
+Emotional abuse and neglect in childhood further contribute to social anxiety disorder and its severity, as per a 2012 study by Bruce et al. in the journal Depression and Anxiety.

 Social experiences of an individual shape their behaviors in social settings.
-For example, peer victimization is positively associated with social anxiety, as per M. Pontillo et al. who published a paper in the June 2019 issue of the journal Brain Sciences.
+For example, peer victimization is positively associated with social anxiety, according to a 2019 study by Pontillo et al., published in the journal Brain Sciences.
 That means victims of bullying in childhood are prone to the development of SAD later in life.

 What are the symptoms of social anxiety disorder?